MrMikeK/Getting-and-Cleaning-Data-Final-Project/README.md

 I combined the test and training data into one giant data frame.
 I then extracted only the variables (columns) that discussed means and standard deviations.
 The means and standard deviations included body acceleration and jerk along 3 axes (3-dimensional), gravity acceleration and jerk and angular velocity in 3-D, and all of this was calculated with both time and frequency variables, for a total of 79 extracted variables in the data frame.
 There were a total of 10,299 observations on these variables.
 The R script detailing all of this is called run_analysis.R.

-After creating this data frame, I created one more small data frame that consisted of the mean values for each of the 79 aforementioned variables.
+After creating this data frame, I created one more data frame to complete the project.
+I grouped the original data frame ("datause") by Activity ("walking","walking upstairs", etc.) and Subject (person) and then attempted to summarize this with the "mean" function.